eclipsesource/tabris-plugin-firebase/doc/cloud-messaging.md

 ##### `resetInstanceId()`

 * Invalidates the current `instanceId` and creates a new one asynchronously.
 To be notified when a new `instanceId` is available you should listen for the `instanceIdChanged` event.
 Resetting the `instanceId` also resets the associated registration `token`.
 A `tokenChanged` event will be fired once a new token is available.

+##### `requestPermissions()` (iOS-only)

+* Shows the system dialog for requesting permissions for the first time.
+Does nothing if the permissions have been requested already.
+The dialog will only be shown again when calling this method if the app has been uninstalled for at least a day or if the device has been restored (see ["Resetting the Push Notifications Permissions Alert on iOS"](https://developer.apple.com/library/archive/technotes/tn2265/_index.html#//apple_ref/doc/uid/DTS40010376-CH1-TNTAG42) for more information).